2. Do your research.

-Most new parents will tell you that building a baby registry is a daunting task.
-Do you really need everything on that checklist?
-How do you know if the stroller your friend swears by will work for your family?
-And how many baby monitor reviews can you really read?
+Most new parents will tell you that building a baby registry is a very personal and daunting task.
+It's the first step in nesting for the precious new life you're bringing into the world.
+You'll find yourself asking: Do I really need everything on that checklist?
+How do I know if the stroller my friend swears by will work for my family?
+And how many baby monitor reviews do I really need to read?